Hexamethylenetetramine: Explosives

-Hexamethylenetetramine is the base component to produce RDX and, consequently, C-4 as well as octogen (a co-product with RDX), hexamine dinitrate, hexamine diperchlorate and HMTD.
+Hexamethylenetetramine is the base component to produce RDX and, consequently, C-4 as well as octogen (a co-product with RDX), hexamine dinitrate, hexamine diperchlorate, HMTD, and R-salt.

+From October 2023, sale of hexamethylenetetramine in the UK is restricted to licensed persons (as a "regulated precursor" under the terms of the Poisons Act 1972).

+Pyrotechnics

+Hexamethylenetetramine is also used in pyrotechnics to reduce combustion temperatures and decrease the color intensity of various fireworks.
+Because of its ash-free combustion, hexamethylenetetramine is also utilized in indoor fireworks alongside magnesium and lithium salts.

 Historical uses

 Hexamethylenetetramine was first introduced into the medical setting in 1895 as a urinary antiseptic.
+It was officially approved by the FDA for medical use in the United States in 1967.
 However, it was only used in cases of acidic urine, whereas boric acid was used to treat urinary tract infections with alkaline urine.
 Scientist De Eds found that there was a direct correlation between the acidity of hexamethylenetetramine's environment and the rate of its decomposition.
 Therefore, its effectiveness as a drug depended greatly on the acidity of the urine rather than the amount of the drug administered.
 In an alkaline environment, hexamethylenetetramine was found to be almost completely inactive.

 Hexamethylenetetramine was also used as a method of treatment for soldiers exposed to phosgene in World War I. Subsequent studies have shown that large doses of hexamethylenetetramine provide some protection if taken before phosgene exposure but none if taken afterwards.